mfogliatto/design-workbench/README.md

 # Architecture Design Workbench

-A structured approach to generating and evaluating system architecture proposals using AI-assisted prompts.
+A spec-driven, repeatable approach to generating and evaluating system architecture proposals using AI-assisted prompts.

 ## What This Does